PackageFactory/atomic-fusion-proptypes/README.md

 ### Making values mandatory

 * `PropTypes.*.isRequired`:
-   To ensure a value is given the is isRequired method that is called on the result of the former items add a notEmpty validator to ensure that a value was given.
+   To ensure a value is given the isRequired-method can be called after the type-validation.
+   This adds an additional notEmpty validator to enforce that a value is given.

 ## How it works